Tishleric/uikitxv2/memory-bank/progress.md

 ## Recent Changes

+### Scenario Ladder Range Enhancement
+- Modified `scenario_ladder_v1.py` to enhance ladder price range generation:
+  - The ladder now always includes the current spot price.
+If the spot is outside the range of working orders, the ladder expands to include it.
+  - Added one extra price increment (tick) as padding at both the top and bottom of the calculated price range.
+- Adjusted logic for determining ladder boundaries to consider both processed working orders and the spot price before rounding and padding.
+- Ensured early exits for "no data" scenarios correctly account for the availability of spot price.

 ### Mock Spot Price Implementation
 - Added mock spot price (110'085) in scenario_ladder_v1.py for use when USE_MOCK_DATA is True
 - Mock spot price is parsed and initialized at application start-up